SpawnCampGames/Resources/101/readme.md

 - 📄 [101 - Singleton](https://github.com/SpawnCampGames/Resources/blob/main/101/Singleton.md) - A static class, having only 1 Instance, and can be access from anywhere.

 ---

+### How to Convert Materials to URP 🖌️
+- Change the shader to a URP shader.
+- Create new URP materials.
+- Use the Material Upgrade Wizard: `Window > Rendering > Materials`.

+### More Basics

 ### 📝 Script 101: Functions & Variables
 ```csharp